What is Negligent Hiring?

 - How readily available and verifiable is the information about this employee’s track record pertaining to the job?

 Once the level of diligence required has been ascertained, then an employer must decide how to fulfill it.
 Obviously, if there is an industry-specific standard, the employer should follow that. an example of this would be the Federal Department of Transportation Regulations for Commercial Motor Vehicle Drivers.
 If there are no such requirements, she must look to other resources.
-Industry standards and industry guidelines published by authoritative organizations, journals and treatises can be a very good resource for determining what constitutes “due diligence” in a particular filed of employment.
+Industry standards and industry guidelines published by authoritative organizations, journals, and treatises can be a very good resource for determining what constitutes “due diligence” in a particular field of employment.
+Hiring an experienced negligent hiring attorney can help you better understand this process.

 In this day and age, there are numerous resources readily available to assist an employer in conducting his due diligence investigation.
-A skilled negligent hiring attorney must be familiar with all of these in order to determine whether the employer followed the best practices in his hiring process.
-An employer better educate himself and utilize these tools where appropriate or he may find himself a defendant in a negligent hiring lawsuit.
+An employer had better educate himself and utilize these tools where appropriate or he may find himself a defendant in a negligent hiring lawsuit.
 Some examples of these tools are:

 - Criminal background checks